CoffeeIsLife87/OpenRGB-python-FX/README.md

 ## Todo

-* Make effects reversable (some ram leds are in a different order than others)
-  * Add a toggle for device names

-  * Add it into the ``while True:`` loops

 * Make contributing easier (more templates and comments/doc strings)

 * Add matrix zone support for some effects (rainbow wave and gradcycle)